It wasn’t easy for the United States to become the country we know today.

-When he got shot, he fell into the hands of his son who was also the Marine officer.
+When he got shot, he fell into the hands of his son who was also a Marine officer.

-After the battle of Bunker Hill, he died of the deadly gunshot wounds.
+After the battle of Bunker Hill, he died of deadly gunshot wounds.

 According to John Quincy’s letter, he and his mother shed a tear when they learned that their dear friend Dr. Joseph Warren got killed in the battle.